AmitGit217/etl-mssql-to-postgresql/README.md

 You will have three tables in the old database with some records, and a Prisma schemas in the `prisma/prisma.schema` file to understand the relationships between tables.

+If you better with SQL you can read the migration file located at `prisma/migrations/20230125083732_test/migration.sql`

 In the old database (MSSQL) the relationships aren't good and they need massive transformation, how you that this is on you.

 Rules:

 1.Do not change anything from the prisma schema.
 This is you structure you need to fit in.

 2.You can use any tool you need, we are not going to block you from solving the problem for specific technologies.

 **Please make sure your solution is scalable as much as you can**